-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Services considered not reasonable and necessary, according to the standards of Original Medicare \checkmark Experimental medical and surgical procedures, equipment and medications.
-Experimental procedures and items are those items and procedures determined by our plan and Original Medicare to not be generally accepted by the medical community. ✓ May be covered by Original Medicare under a Medicare- approved clinical research study or by our plan.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Services considered not reasonable and necessary, according to the standards of Original Medicare ✓ Experimental medical and surgical procedures, equipment and medications.
+May be covered by Original Experimental procedures and items are those items and procedures determined by our Medicare under a Medicare- approved clinical research study or by our plan. plan and Original Medicare to not be generally accepted by the medical community.
 (See Chapter 3, Section 5 for more information on clinical research studies.)
-Private room in a hospital. ✓ When medically necessary.
+Private room in a hospital. ✓ Covered only when medically necessary.

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television. \checkmark Full-time nursing care in your home. \checkmark Custodial care is care provided in a nursing home, hospice, or other facility setting when you do not require skilled medical care or skilled nursing care.
-Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing. \checkmark Homemaker services include basic household assistance, including light housekeeping or light meal preparation. \checkmark Fees charged for care by your immediate relatives or members of your household. \checkmark
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television. ✓ Full-time nursing care in your home. ✓ Custodial care is care provided in a nursing home, hospice, or other facility setting when you do not require skilled medical care or skilled nursing care.
+Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing. ✓ Homemaker services include basic household assistance, including light housekeeping or light meal preparation. ✓ Fees charged for care by your immediate relatives or members of your household. ✓

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Cosmetic surgery or procedures ✓Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
 Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.
-Routine dental care, such as cleanings, exams or x-rays. \checkmark Non-routine dental care. ✓ Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
+Routine dental care, such as cleanings, exams or x-rays. ✓ Non-routine dental care. ✓ Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
 Routine chiropractic care ✓ Manual manipulation of the spine to correct a subluxation is covered.
-Routine foot care Some limited coverage provided according to Medicare guidelines, e.g., if you have diabetes.
-(As specifically described in the Medical Benefits Chart in this chapter.)
+Home-delivered meals √ (As specifically described in the Medical Benefits Chart of this chapter)

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Home-delivered meals \checkmark (As specifically described in the Medical Benefits Chart of this chapter) Orthopedic shoes \checkmark If shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Orthopedic shoes ✓ If shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease.
 (As specifically described as a covered service in the Medical Benefits Chart in this chapter.)
-Supportive devices for the feet \checkmark Orthopedic or therapeutic shoes for people with diabetic foot disease.
+Supportive devices for the feet ✓ Orthopedic or therapeutic shoes for people with diabetic foot disease.
 Elective hysterectomy, tubal ligation, or vasectomy, if the primary indication for these procedures is sterilization.
-Reversal of sterilization procedures, penile vacuum erection devices, or non- prescription contraceptive supplies. \checkmark Acupuncture \checkmark Naturopath services (uses natural or alternative treatments). \checkmark
+Reversal of sterilization procedures, penile vacuum erection devices, or non-prescription contraceptive supplies. ✓ Acupuncture ✓ Naturopath services (uses natural or alternative treatments). ✓ All services, procedures, treatments, medications and supplies related to workers' compensation claims. ✓